 X-Factor in Ruins

-While Havok's body was recovered, but seemingly comatosed, his soul was sent into a nexus between realities where it connected with the body of an alternate version of himself.
-On Earth-1298, Havok had died, but his empty soulless body was filled with the consciousness of Havok from Earth-616.
+While Havok's body was recovered, but seemingly comatose, his soul was sent into a nexus between realities where it connected with the body of an alternate version of himself.
+On Earth-1298, Havok had died, but his empty, soulless body was filled with the consciousness of Havok from Earth-616.